cb-technologists/blog/content/posts/building-images-with-img.md

 However, there are security settings at the `PodSecurityPolicy`-level that require consideration, like setting `AppArmor` & `seccomp` policies to `unconfined` and allowing privilege escalation.
 While the default behavior in Kubernetes is to [set `seccomp` to `unconfined`](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#seccomp) and to [allow privilege escalation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#privilege-escalation), more security-conscious organizations might disallow these settings by default in their `PodSecurityPolicies`.

 Finally, without `procMount` set to `Unmasked`, the risk of child processes killing the parent `img` process remains.
 However, this risk is somewhat contained when `img` is run in an ephemeral container like it is as a Jenkins pod agent.
-(Note that this concern will be effectively resolved if or when `allowedProcMountTypes` is promoted from its current Alpha status.)
+> *Note*: this concern will be effectively resolved if or when `allowedProcMountTypes` is promoted from its current Alpha status.

-For organizations particularly sensitive to avoiding running root or privileged workloads, `img` is a great candidate for building containers in Kubernetes.
+For organizations particularly sensitive to avoiding running root or privileged container workloads, `img` is a great candidate for building containers in Kubernetes.